Brainfunk-Team/Brainfunk/KNOWN_ISSUES.md

+# READ THIS BEFORE YOU REPORT AN ISSUE

 When entering controls settings, you get a crash :(
 No wavy bgs :(
 Insanity Dave's spritesheet is missing :o (easy fix)